rstudio-education/glossRy/glossary.md

 :   To have two or more references to the same thing, such as a data structure
     in memory or a file on disk.

+Application Programming Interface (API):
+:   A set of functions and procedures provided by one software library or web service
+    through which another application can communicate with it.
+    An API is not the code, the database, or the server: it's the access point.

 Anonymous function:
 :   A function that has not been assigned a name.
 Anonymous functions are usually
     quite short, and are usually defined where they are used, e.g., as